Administrative Complaint against the Bundestag Anti-BDS MotionPublished on Wed Oct 14 2020 - modified on Tue Feb 22 2022

 15 July 2020: Lawyer Abed submits before the Court the legal opinion on the legal implications of the anti-BDS motion commissioned by the ELSC.

 4 December 2020: The Administrative Court of Hesse ordered the city of Frankfurt by a temporary injunction to provide a venue to the Bundestag 3 for Palestine (BT3P) campaigners to host an event.

-16 April 2021: The law firm hired by the Bundestag requested the Court to dismiss the BT3P’s lawsuit.
-The BT3P submitted their answer and requested a court hearing.
+16 April 2021: The law firm hired by the Bundestag requests the Court to dismiss the BT3P’s lawsuit.
+The BT3P submit their answer and request a court hearing.

-7 October 2021: The Administrative Court of Berlin held a first hearing for the lawsuit of BTP3 against the German Bundestag where the parties submitted their oral arguments.
-The Court dismissed the case.
+7 October 2021: The Administrative Court of Berlin holds a first hearing for the lawsuit of BTP3 against the German Bundestag where the parties submit their oral arguments.
+The Court dismisses the case.

 Electronic Intifada, Adri Nieuwhof, Human rights defenders sue German parliament over anti-BDS resolution, 5 October 2020

 Junge Welt, Jakob Reimann, Leid darf nicht Begründung für weiteres Leid sein, 1 December 2020

 Junge Welt, Jakob Reimann, Methode Mundtotmachen, 1 December 2020